The LDP Summit

-The 8th Annual LDP Summit® will be held in Chicago at the Warwick-Allerton Hotel on May 8-10, 2019.
+The 8th Annual LDP Summit® was held in Chicago at the Warwick-Allerton Hotel on May 8-10, 2019.
 This two-day conference is an opportunity to connect and share with other professionals working to grow early career hires into leaders.
 It features case study presentations, small group brainstorming sessions, benchmarking data on leadership development practices, and networking & idea sharing throughout.
 (And it’s fun!)
-CLICK HERE to see who is attending in 2019!
+CLICK HERE to see who attended in 2019!

 “This was so well done and insanely beneficial!
 Game changer!”